abarth/tau/README.md

 The toolchain for building Tau is not managed with gclient.
 Instead, you'll need to build and install the toolchain using the [instructions in the toolchain directory](build/toolchain/gcc/README.md).
-In the future, we would like to use gclient to make the toolchain dependency hermitic.
+In the future, we would like to use gclient to make the toolchain dependency hermetic.

 Building the code
 -----------------